LiamJCates/Programming-Notes/C++/functions.md

 the point where it is used.
 If such a function has multiple return statements, they need to all deduce to the same type.
 Recursive calls need to follow at least one return statement.

+## Structured Binding
+A function can return only a single value, but that value can be a class object with many members.
+This allows us to efficiently return many values.
+For example: struct Entry {
+string name;
+int value;
+};Section 3.6.3 Structured Binding 45
+Entr y read_entry(istream& is) // naive read function (for a better version, see §10.5) {
+string s;
+int i;
+is >> s >> i;
+return {s,i};
+}
+auto e = read_entry(cin);
+cout << "{ " << e.name << " , " << e.value << " }\n";
+Here, {s,i} is used to construct the Entr y return value.
+Similarly, we can ‘‘unpack’’ an Entr y’s members into local variables: auto [n,v] = read_entry(is);
+cout << "{ " << n << " , " << v << " }\n";
+The auto [n,v] declares two local variables n and v with their types deduced from read_entr y()’s return type.
+This mechanism for giving local names to members of a class object is called structured binding.
+Consider another example:
+map<string,int> m;
+// ... fill m ...
+for (const auto [key,value] : m)
+cout << "{" << key "," << value << "}\n";
+As usual, we can decorate auto with const and &.
+For example: void incr(map<string,int>& m) // increment the value of each element of m {
+for (auto& [key,value] : m)
+++value;
+}
+When structured binding is used for a class with no private data, it is easy to see how the binding is
+done: there must be the same number of names defined for the binding as there are nonstatic data members of the class, and each name introduced in the binding names the corresponding member.
+There will not be any difference in the object code quality compared to explicitly using a composite object; the use of structured binding is all about how best to express an idea.
+It is also possible to handle classes where access is through member functions.
+For example: complex<double> z = {1,2};
+auto [re,im] = z+2; // re=3; im=2
+A complex has two data members, but its interface consists of access functions, such as real() and imag().
+Mapping a complex<double> to two local variables, such as re and im is feasible and efficient, but the technique for doing so is beyond the scope of this book.